Magister (application): Magister 6

 Magister 6, the latest version of the program, was published in August 2014.
 It is available for students, teachers and parents.

 After its launch, several groups tried integrating the technology in other ways.
 This was possible, because the new version offers support to REST-api, which made the process of storing information easier.

+Magister.me

+Magister.me was a separate website made by Magister where teachers could insert documents and learning materials and allow students to access them.
+Teachers could also use Magister.me to grade students and log their grades.
+It was shut down on 31 July 2023, being replaced by Magister.learn.